LatinR/latinr/README.md

 When you finish writing your article, use `latinr::latinr_submit()`.
 By default, it will check that the metadata is in order, will render your rmarkdown file with anonymisation and upload it to the confference.
-If everything was in order, you will recieve an email.
+If everything was in order, you will receive an email.

 As a last step, check that your submission is in the website with the correct information.